Facial (sexual act): Health risks

+Pain in the eye

+Getting semen in the eye can cause intense pain, sting and burn, because the semen contains components which irritate the ocular tissue.
+The reaction can be tearing, sensitivity to light, redness and blurry vision.
+The eye can be rinsed with clean water, the tears also help to flush out the semen, after which the discomfort will subside.

 Transmission of disease

 Any sexual activity that involves contact with the bodily fluids of another person contains the risk of transmission of sexually transmitted infections (STIs/STDs).
-Semen is in itself generally harmless on the skin or if swallowed.
+Semen is in itself generally harmless on the skin or if swallowed, but not on the ocular tissue (Conjunctiva).
 However, semen can be the vehicle for many sexually transmitted infections, such as HIV and hepatitis.
 The California Occupational Safety and Health Administration categorizes semen as "other potentially infectious material" or OPIM.

+If the man has chlamydia in his semen, the receiving partner may contract chlamydial conjunctivitis.

 The risks incurred by the giving and receiving partner during the facial sexual act are drastically different.
 For the ejaculating partner there is almost no risk of contracting an STI.
 For the receiving partner, the risk is higher.
 Since potentially infected semen could come into contact with broken skin or sensitive mucous membranes (i.e., eyes, lips, mouth), there is a risk of contracting an infectious disease.

 Allergic reactions

 In rare cases, people have been known to experience allergic reactions to seminal fluids, known as human seminal plasma hypersensitivity.
 Symptoms can be either localized or systemic, and may include itching, redness, swelling, or blisters within 30 minutes of contact.
 They may also include hives and even difficulty breathing.

 Treatment options for semen allergy include avoiding exposure to seminal fluid by use of condoms and attempting desensitization.